Peñarol Rugby

 Peñarol is a Uruguayan professional rugby union team based in Montevideo.
 The team was founded in 2019 to compete in Súper Liga Americana de Rugby and is the rugby section of the Peñarol sports club.
 With its participation, Peñarol became the first professional rugby club in Uruguay.

-Peñarol debuted officially on March, 2020, v Chilean team Selknam, which also takes part of Súper Liga Americana.
+Peñarol debuted officially in March 2020, v Chilean team Selknam, which also takes part of Súper Liga Americana.
 The Carbonero was defeated 15–13.

 Stadium

 Their home stadium is Estadio Charrúa in Montevideo and holds up to 14,000 people.